Rigidity of GAP elements in contact

 If you are starting with nonlinear FEA you most likely heard the term load multiplier.
 Usually, people associate this with some sort of “safety factor” but frankly this has nothing to do with safety.
-In fact, this is the only way you can get an outcome out of nonlinear analysis and today I will explain to you why!
+In fact, this is the only way you can get an outcome out of the nonlinear analysis, and today I will explain to you why!

 Imagine this classical cantilever loaded with horizontal and vertical force – a solution shown in most textbooks and for a good reason.
-It teaches us about superposition of loads, but today we will look at it from more “general” point of view.
+It teaches us about the superposition of loads, but today we will look at it from a more “general” point of view.

 What you can see is that horizontal force “produces” bending moment (M), and some shear force that I will ignore here.
-The vertical force produces compression in cantilever (N).
+The vertical force produces compression in the cantilever (N).
 This is a very simple task so I will keep it short.
 As long as deformation “e” remains insignificant all is well.
 You can actually calculate the stresses in a simple way and sum them up later:

 Above I showed you how to solve an example with pure bending.
 I usually ignore shear in such examples as in real beams it rarely plays a significant role.
-Sure you can have a welded beam with slender web and worry about stability etc. but this is a general case.
+Sure you can have a welded beam with a slender web and worry about stability etc. but this is a general case.
 Stress from normal force N is easy to calculate as well:

 As you know both stresses are normal stress and can be added.
 Such action would give us a general “capacity” of the beam cross-section.
-Such approach does not include stability but there are ways to deal with that as well.
+Such an approach does not include stability but there are ways to deal with that as well.
 (If you are interested in such design to let me know in the comments, I can write about Eurocodes as well).

 Think about the case however where the deformation “e” I have mentioned before is big and cannot be ignored.

 Then vertical force V acts on a certain eccentricity causing additional moment, which makes the vertical deformation f.
 This additional deformation f creates a situation where horizontal load H causes an additional bending moment.
-Both effects are nonlinear and will increase incrementally until the deformation stabilizes or structure fails.
+Both effects are nonlinear and will increase incrementally until the deformation stabilizes or the structure fails.